-- 1. All pursuits shall be skated on the inner racing lane. - 2.
+- 1. All pursuits shall be skated on the Olympic Style racing lanes. - 2.
 Pursuit teams will be determined by skater's choice.
 Coaches must submit their skaters' pursuit teams by the completion of the Coaches' Meeting for the competition.
 Remaining skaters will be assigned to a team.
 No skater may be a member of more than one pursuit team. - 3.
 A minimum of three (3) skaters to a maximum of four (4) skaters may take part in a pursuit.
 The third skater on the team to complete the distance will determine the finishing time for the team. - 4.
-All pursuits will be conducted as a final, with the winner declared based on fastest time skated. - 5.
-T2T pursuits: two pursuit teams will race at a time. - 6.
-L2T flying pursuits: one pursuit team will race at a time.
-The team's 1-lap time will start and finish at the 1000m finish line.
-The team will start, with a rolling start, at the 1000m start line.
+All pursuits will be conducted as a final, with the winner declared based on fastest time skated.